 The Benefits of Showing Different Titles to Real Visitors & In SERPs

 The RankBrain which is an A.I.
-Google uses to better reshape its algorithm on the basis of data is making several things important to rank higher.
+Google uses to better reshape its algorithm based on data is making several things necessary to rank higher.

 Click through rates being one of them can be enhanced using this technique.

 Let’s say a series of posts where you mention part 1 of 3, and so on, then this little step can seriously help you with your on-page SEO.

 Moreover, you can also use this same technique to free up some character space and make your headline fit into the SERPs.